Beschuetzer/thumbnail-carousel/README.md

 - for videos, when the toolbar is embedded in the video, the overlay hides after 2 seconds of no mouse activity or when the cursor leaves the video (similar to how Youtube videos work).
 - by default the aspect ratio of the item viewer is determined by the item with the largest aspect ratio.
 This is only relevant if `itemDisplayLocation` is not `none`.
 See aspect ratio [examples](https://beschuetzer.github.io/thumbnail-carousel/?path=/docs/thumbnail-carousel-aspect-ratio-options--docs) for more details.

+## Troubleshooting
+- if the styling is not lining up properly, try wrapping the carousel in a div with a specified width value (e.g. `100%` or `700px`).
+Alternatively, you can use the

 ## Storybook

-The [story book](https://beschuetzer.github.io/thumbnail-carousel/?path=/docs/thumbnail-carousel-layout--docs) is the best way to learn about customization options.
+The [story book](https://beschuetzer.github.io/thumbnail-carousel/?path=/docs/thumbnail-carousel-getting-started--docs) is the best way to learn about customization options.